bio-ontology-research-group/mowl/docs/source/datasets/index.rst

 mOWL is designed to handle input in OWL format.
 That is, you can input OWL ontologies.
-A mOWL dataset contains 3 ontologies: training, validation, testing.
+A mOWL dataset contains 3 ontologies: training, validation and testing.

 Built-in datasets
 -------------------